OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Implement a security hardening process

-- Regularly scan configurations with tools like Snyk, Checkmarx
+- Regularly scan configurations with tools like Snyk, Checkmarx, or Trivy

 Position: 3rd place (new category)

 Why this new category?
 Supply chain attacks have exploded in recent years.
-Major incidents like SolarWinds, Log4j, and npm have shown the vulnerability of software dependencies.
+Major incidents like SolarWinds, Log4j, and malicious npm packages have demonstrated the deep vulnerability hidden within software dependencies.

 What this category encompasses: